 How to dynamically fetch and display the previous and next articles of the current article on the article detail page?

-How to smoothly transition users to related or the next article after they finish reading an article on the website is the key to improving user experience and website stickiness.尤其是对于拥有大量内容的站点,如博客、资讯站或产品展示网站,一个直观的“Previous/Next”导航功能显得尤为重要。It not only guides users to deeply browse and reduce the bounce rate, but also provides more internal links for search engines to optimize the website's SEO performance.
+How to smoothly transition users to related or next content after they finish reading an article, which is a key factor in improving user experience and website stickiness.Especially for sites with a large amount of content, such as blogs, news websites, or product display websites, a straightforward "previous/next" navigation feature is particularly important.It can not only guide users to deeply browse and reduce the bounce rate, but also provide more internal links for search engines, optimizing the SEO performance of the website.

-How to implement the dynamic display of the previous and next articles in Auto CMS?
+How to implement the dynamic display of the previous and next articles in AnQi CMS?

-The Auto CMS allows you to directly call specific data in the template file of the article detail page through its built-in template tags.
-The system has specially designed for displaying theprevArchiveandnextArchiveThese tags.
-These tags will automatically identify and return information about the previous and next articles in chronological order within the context of the current article.
+AnQi CMS allows you to directly call specific data in the template file of the article detail page.
+The system is specially designed for displaying theprevArchiveandnextArchiveThese tags.
+These tags will automatically identify and return the previous and next articles in the order of time in the context of the current article.

-UnderstandingprevArchiveandnextArchiveThe usage of tags is the key to achieving this function.
-They all follow a similar calling pattern and provide a series of fields related to articles for you to display.
+UnderstandingprevArchiveandnextArchiveThe usage of tags is the key to realizing this function.
+They all follow a similar calling pattern and provide a series of fields related to articles for display.

 {% prevArchive prev %}